The Cali Garmo

 How do I find a postdoc?

 Considering I have tried (and failed) many times at getting a postdoc, I want to keep an updated list of how to find a postdoc!
-If you see anything below that is wrong or needs updating (or if you want to add any information, let me know 😄)
+If you see anything below that is wrong or needs updating (or if you want to add any information, let me know ::smile::)

 Lauren Williams has a good guide on how to create postdoc application materials (cover letter, research statement, etc.).
 You can find her guide here.